MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 **Specific analysis**

-* The number of employees who have not had active 1:1 engagement with their manager, counted by organizational group.
+* The number of employees who have not had active 1:1 meetings with their managers, counted by organizational group.
 * The number of meaningful internal connections that employees experience over (near) synchronous collaboration mechanisms, such as by calls, meetings, and instant messages or chats; activity levels are shown across groups or related segments to help discover any groups that show signs of stress due to isolation and lack of connection.

 ### Trending topics